-The Board is also the trustee of the GAT, which holds the assets of all the National Provident Fund Schemes.
+The Board is also the trustee of the GAT, in which all National Provident Fund Schemes invest.
 The Schemes are authorised to invest only in the GAT or in bank deposits.
 The GAT is divided into separate unit funds, representing various asset classes, which have issued units to the Board, as trustee of the Scheme, according to the prescribed asset allocation strategy (refer note 3).

-There were no transactions between the members of the Board, as individuals, and the Scheme.
-One member of management is a contributor to the Scheme.
-(2015: 1).
+There were no transactions between members of the Board, as individuals, and the Scheme.

-If a contributor elects to receive a pension, his or her membership, the liability to pay the pension (including any pension or other benefit contingently payable and any minimum payment) and assets to meet that liability are transferred to the National Provident Pension Scheme.
+If a contributor elects to receive a pension, his or her membership, the liability to pay his or her pension (including any pension or other benefit contingently payable and any minimum payment) and assets to meet that liability are transferred to the National Provident Pension Scheme.